-If you don't find an answer to your question, go to Ask and our team of experts will be on hand to help.
-Alternatively, you can wait until A Level results day (Thursday 17 August) and submit your question to our live Q&A.
+Fortunately, we’ve compiled a list of answers to key questions about Results Day, UCAS Clearing and Adjustment.
+If you don't find an answer to your question here, go to Ask and our team of experts will be on hand to help.

-Q. What should I be doing to prepare for results day?
+Q. How should I prepare for Results Day?

 A. Whatever your expectations regarding your exam results, you should have a contingency plan in place.

-Q. What is the best way to check whether or not I have a place at university?
+Q. How do I check if I have a place at university?

 A. The best way is to regularly check UCAS Track on the UCAS website.

 UCAS Track updates as soon as UCAS receives updates from universities.
-Even if you haven't obtained the required results for your firm or insurance choice, you should first check UCAS Track to see if you have been accepted anyway – you may still be offered a place.
+Even if you do not achieve the grades for your CF or CI, you should first check UCAS Track to see if you have been accepted anyway – you may still be offered a place.